RISE-iEEG: Robust to Inter-Subject Electrodes Implantation Variability iEEG Classifier: Material and Methods

 \subsection{Cross-Validation Paradigms}

-Given that we were dealing with data from multiple patients and had a patient-specific layer in RISE-iEEG, we defined different cross-validation paradigms to assess the model's performance.
-The way the data were split for train, test, and validation sets will affect how we can train the network.
-We defined two settings that align with our objective to assess classifier performance across multiple patients and to probe its generalization.
-These settings were called 'same patient' and 'unseen patient'.
-We first discuss the different cross-validation pipelines before discussing the model training.
+Given that we were working with data from multiple participants and had the participant-specific layers in RISE-iEEG, we established two cross-validation paradigms to assess the model's performance: `same participant' and `unseen participant'.

-In the 'same patient' setting, the training and test sets include data from the same patients.
+In the `same participant' setting, both the training and test sets include data from the same participants, meaning that each participant's data was divided into separate portions for training and testing.
 We employed pseudo-random selections (folds) to evaluate the model's performance.
-Within each fold, the data from each patient were divided into training, validation, and test sets.
-After training the model with the balanced training set, we evaluated its performance using the test set.
+Within each fold, the data from each participant were divided into training, validation, and test sets.
+While training the model with the training set, we used the validation set to guide the process and select the best-performing model.
+Finally, we evaluated the performance of the selected model on the test set.

-In the 'unseen patient' setting, the training and test sets include data from different patients.
-As explained in Section \ref{model_archi}, the projection network consists of separate dense layers tailored to each patient.
-The weights and structure of these dense layers vary among patients due to differences in the positions and numbers of electrodes used for each patient.
-Consequently, the projection network must be trained on data from new patients not included in the training set.
-So, in this setting, the model is trained in two steps.
-In the first step, the model is trained with data from all minus one patient.
-In the second step, the projection network is solely trained with a portion of the test patient's data, while the layers of the discriminative network remain frozen.
-To evaluate the model's performance, we employed leave-one-out cross-validation (LOOCV), consisting of \(N_p\) folds, with each fold representing one patient.
-In each fold, the data of one patient was in the test set, while the data from other patients were in the training and validation sets.
+In the `unseen participant' setting, data from one participant was excluded from the training set to evaluate the model's ability to generalize to new participants.
+As explained in section \ref{model_archi}, the projection network includes participant-specific dense layers with distinct weights and architectures, due to variations in the positions and numbers of electrodes.
+Consequently, the projection network needed to be trained using a portion of the data from new participants.
+To evaluate the model's performance, we employed leave-one-out cross-validation (LOOCV).
+In each fold, one participant's data served as the test set, while the data from the other participants was used for training and validation.
+The model was trained in two steps: first, the entire network was trained using data from all participants except one.
+Next, the projection network was trained using a subset of the new participant's data, while keeping the layers of the discriminative network frozen.
+During both steps, the validation set was used to guide the process and ensure the selection of the best model based on validation performance.
+Finally, the model's performance was evaluated using the remaining data from the new participant.